FAQs About the Seasonal Flu Vaccine

 What are the side effects of the flu vaccine?

 Guillain-Barre syndrome (GBS), an acute paralytic illness, was linked to the swine flu vaccine of 1976.
 Since 1976, studies have failed to show a similar association between flu vaccines and GBS.
-It is estimated that at most one excess case of GBS per million persons vaccinated may be attributable to the flu vaccine.
+It is estimated that at most one excess case of GBS per million people vaccinated may be attributable to the flu vaccine.
 The extremely low incidence of GBS stands in contrast to the many hospitalizations and deaths prevented by the flu vaccine.
+Moreover, influenza itself is known to cause GBS and the flu vaccine may be protective.
+However, anyone who has had GBS within six weeks of flu vaccination should speak with their physician first before receiving flu vaccine.

 Back to top